 Three Years or Less — Owe Taxes

 When you owe taxes, the situation is a bit different.
 If you eventually file, the IRS will retroactively apply interest and penalties to your account.
-If you don’t file, the IRS may generate a substitute for return.
+If you don’t file, the IRS may send you a non-filer notice with Form 15103.
+Then, if you don’t respond, the agency may generate a substitute for return.

 The IRS’s substitute returns use income numbers submitted by other parties.
 They usually don’t include any deductions, and they typically result in a much higher tax liability than if you had filed voluntarily.
 While it’s possible to contest a substitute return, it’s usually easier to file before the IRS issues one.